Christians in Sin City differ on whether it’s sinful to wager on a game of chance.

-But I did strike it rich in terms of how to spend the Lord’s Day in Sin City: I enjoyed time in worship and fellowship with fellow Christians.
+But I did strike it rich in terms of how to spend the Lord’s Day in Sin City: I enjoyed time in worship and communion with fellow Christians.

 “Wow, that’s a big building,” Larry Sullivan, my brother in Christ, said when he arrived at the 30-floor Westgate Las Vegas Resort & Casino.

 Sullivan was driving a North Las Vegas Church of Christ van full of mostly older ladies from the church.
 They’d added an extra stop to their normal route to pick up this out-of-town visitor from The Christian Chronicle.